conneroisu/sugar-rush/README.md

 -   [ ] Renaming of files hooks into actions inside of Obsidian so that plugins can readjust the links to and from a file.
 -   [ ] Cross-Directory Actions

 ## Developing

 ### How the Plugin Works

-Currently, the plugin keeps trake of files
+Currently, the plugin keeps track of files and displays editable buffers of text that can allow the user to modify their file system.

 ### Core Plugin Development